turingschool/curriculum/source/reference.markdown

 Code samples from a file can be imported from a github respository.

-{% codesample github burtlo@eventmanager 7851:event_manager.rb %}
+{% codesample github JumpstartLab@blogger_advanced 2f96d94:app/models/article.rb %}

 Creating a link to the download of a file based on a github repository tag (the tag below does not appear when printing).

-{% archive burtlo@eventmanager iteration-alpha Download this Code! %}
+{% archive JumpstartLab@blogger_advanced starting-point Download this Code! %}
 This contains all the source code for all the steps up to this point.
 {% endarchive %}